arob5/arob5.github.io/_posts/2024-12-25-Cholesky-cov.md

 We consider a slightly different sequence of least squares problems that connects to the modified Cholesky decomposition of the *precision* $C^{-1}$, rather than the covariance.
 {% endkatexmm %}

+# Sparsity
+TODO: see Katzfuss Remark 1 in "Hierarchical sparse Cholesky decomposotion with applications to...".
+Can I use one of the two regression perspectives to prove either of the two facts in Remark 1?
+It seems that I could use the first perspective to prove the first part, and the same with the second.